 Wednesday, November 7, 2018

-Rosamund Pike tackles the life of war correspondent Marie Colvin, who covered a decade of middle East conflict and paid for it with her left eye, alcolism, and a bad case of war PTSD.
-Colvin cut a dashing figure with her eye patch and brusque manner which Pike works to capture.
-The script often falls into cliches including the one about journalism as the first draft of history.
+Rosamund Pike tackles the life of war correspondent Marie Colvin, who covered a decade of Middle East conflict, and paid for it with her left eye, alcoholism, and a bad case of war PTSD.
+Colvin cut a dashing figure with her eye patch and brusque manner, which Pike works to capture.
+The script often falls into clichés, including the one about journalism as the first draft of history.
 Pike attempts to reconstruct Colvin's voice, but the result sounds a little like Murphy Brown.
-The contrast of her dangerous work and hard driving social life gets exhausting.
-There's a good story in here about a brave woman that doesn't quite emerge.
-"A Private War" Rated "R" 1 Star.
+The contrast of her dangerous work and hard-driving social life gets exhausting.
+There's a good story in here about a brave woman, that doesn't quite emerge.
+"A Private War," rated "R," 1 star.
 Does it deliver what it promises?
-War Story that goes for the cliches.
+War Story that goes for the clichés.
 Is it entertaining?
 Hard to watch.
 Is it worth the price of admission?
 Not a hit, but rather a miss.